sait-wbdv/sample-code/frontend/svg/README.md

     - Does it have a `viewBox`?
     - Are the styles in a `style` element, assigned as an attribute or an inline style?
 5. Try different export settings and repeat.
 Are there any differences in the exports?
+6. Decide on a final format and optimize it with [SVGOMG](https://jakearchibald.github.io/svgomg/).

 ### Activity 2: SVG in HTML
 Take a design from yesterdays session and the following [Starter Code](starter):